brianhouse/art_and_code/NEXT.md

 add a function to move() to a given location ? make a "rotate" property in the agent to adjust for drawing wrong

+bounce vs wrap

 note the need to have collides written first for wall visibility

+- more background about what emergence is and the possibilities

+### interface

+fill bucket using pixels

+is this before or after time? maybe before

+pMouse

+agents

+buttons that show if they are selected

+drippy brush using agents (if after emergence)

+using pgraphics could potentially avoid the painting over thing

+fill bucket builds off of glitch?

+bearing between mouse and pmouse

+circular buttons

+have proper speed is important

+need to use mouseReleased instead of mouseClicked

 ### general

 - emphasize that the goal is to match concept and form

+from students:
+- open lab time peer time (maybe online?)
+- publicly accessible code

+I feel like interface can go earlier. even before time. coordinates -> repetition/indeterminacy -> glitch -> interface -> time -> emergence -> final

+this sets up an interesting dynamic where time and emergence could have interface elements from the get go

+nonlinearity. no way to make it work the same way within processing. but. if we have interface first, there's some options.
+Myst style!

+or maybe nonlinearity, lists, and text could all be combined? ie, multiple choice

+ok, so I love Zork, but this could be even better. and they get to play Myst.

+/

+really need to have the context lectures in actual lecture format, there's a disconnect where it's not flowing for me